cloudfoundry-community/windows-stemcell-concourse/README.md

 # Windows Stemcell Automation

 Provides tasks to create a Windows stemcell for Cloud Foundry, in VSphere.
-The tasks are intended to be open and extensible, as bash scripts.
+The tasks are intended to be open and extensible as bash scripts.
 While life becomes a little more managable using [concourse](https://concourse-ci.org) for automation of these tasks, everything is arranged in a way that you could manually run them or plug them in to some other automation tool.
 The job of each task follows Pivotal's recommended way of creating a base image, cloning it, and running their stembuild tool on it.
 Read more about "Creating a Windows Stemcell for vSphere Using stembuild" in [their docs](https://docs.pivotal.io/platform/application-service-windows/2-7/create-vsphere-stemcell-automatically.html).

 One notable design choice of this approach is the use of the [Windows answer file](https://docs.microsoft.com/en-us/windows-hardware/manufacture/desktop/automate-windows-setup) (also known as the autounattend file).
 An alternate option to this would be to use [packer cli](https://github.com/hashicorp/packer) made by Hashicorp.
 This project is focused on the Winodws operating system solely and wants to follow Microsoft's recommended approach to automating Windows installs.
 There are many many customizations that one could want to do to a Windows install and the autounattend approach is a guarantee to offer all possibilities.

 That said, the autounattend xml is complex and confusing.
-So attempts are made to abstract some of that away by pulling out specific settings as pipeline variables and templatizing the XML.
+So attempts are made to abstract most of that away by pulling out specific settings as pipeline variables and templatizing the XML.

 ![Concourse screenshot](screenshot.png "Concourse screenshot")